What Are My Disclosure Obligations When Selling a Home in Santa Barbara?

 I get asked all the time about California Disclosure Laws from both sellers and buyers.
 And while I’m not a real estate attorney, here is the basic information every seller needs to know:

-As a general rule, all sellers of residential real estate property containing one to four units in California must complete and provide written disclosures to the buyer.
-There are a few exceptions, but if you’re offering your home to the public for sale, you can pretty much count on this requirement that applies to you.
+As a general rule, all sellers of residential real estate property containing one to four units in California must complete and provide written disclosures to the buyer, with few exceptions.
+Certain Trusts are exempt form these disclosure requirements.

-California’s seller disclosure requirements are very strict and thorough.
-California law provides a standard format, which must be used by sellers in making these disclosures.
-The resulting form, called the “Transfer Disclosure Statement” (TDS), can be obtained from your California real estate agent.
-There’s also a draft online from the California Association of Realtors.
+California's seller disclosure requirements are very strict and thorough.
+The standard form, called the "Transfer Disclosure Statement" (TDS), can be obtained from any real estate agent.
+There's also a draft online from the California Association of Realtors.